Taiyuan University of Technology: Publications

 The publications of this university include: “Journal of Taiyuan University of Technology”, “Taiyuan University of Technology Paper”, “Coal Conversion”, “Journal of Systematic Dialectics”, “Journal of Social Science” and “Shanxi Coal”.

 With “Pursue Practicality, Create Originality, Serve Locality” as its policy, this university has contributed to the country and society over 100 thousand qualified graduates.
 In 2004, the Ministry of Education honored the university “Excellent University for Undergraduate Education”.

 Research

 Taiyuan University of Technology is both solid in its scientific research and technological development and motivated in basic applied research.
 This university has continuously twice undertaken the national “973” Research Project as the first scientist unit and undertook the national “863” High-Tech Project.
 434 prizes from different ministries or the province were respectively awarded to this university.

-Dou Yinke, a young teacher from this university was selected to work in the Chinese 21st scientific investigation in the Antarctica.
+Dou Yinke, a young teacher from this university was selected to work in the Chinese 21st scientific investigation in Antarctica.
 Tiancheng.
 Scien-tech Cooperation Ltd of Taiyuan University of Technology is the only university company in the province that went public.